High-security 1,000-capacity courtroom has been built

 even an honest Mason can be drawn into a web of blackmail.

-starts tomorrow is right, then there is an obvious way that the interests
+the trial that starts tomorrow is right, then there is an obvious way that

-of Freemasonry could be harmonized with the fight against the mafia.
-The main
+the interests of Freemasonry could be harmonized with the fight against the

-Masonic orders could seek the help of the law in policing the boundary between
+mafia.
+The main Masonic orders could seek the help of the law in policing the

-regular and irregular forms of Masonry.
-Alas, no such approach will be adopted
+boundary between regular and irregular forms of Masonry.
+Alas, no such approach

-any time soon.
-There are too few people on either side who have an interest in
+will be adopted any time soon.
+There are too few people on either side who have

-collaboration.
-Masonry and anti-Masonry seem doomed to carry on their
+an interest in collaboration.
+Masonry and anti-Masonry seem doomed to carry on

 For updates click homepage here